coaching, Get ready, learning and remembering, maths, reading, writing

-Making connections – the key to remembering reading and spelling words, and Mathematics facts
+Making connections – the key to remembering reading and spelling words, and maths facts

-google-site-verification: Learn reading, spelling and Mathematics skills faster by making connections.
-The more connections (or memory pathways) your child makes, the better they will remember new information when learning to read, spell, or do Mathematics.
+Learn reading, spelling and maths skills faster by making connections.
+The more connections (or memory pathways) your child makes, the better they will remember new information when learning to read, spell, or do maths.
 The new memory pathways your child is making need their full attention and the support of already existing pathways to grow strong.
-You can help your child learn reading and spelling words and Mathematics facts much faster by:
+You can help your child learn reading and spelling words and maths facts much faster by:

 Tips

-When teaching them reading, spelling and Mathematics facts:
+When teaching them reading, spelling and maths facts:

-• Connect new ideas with reading, spelling or Mathematics facts your child already knows.
+• Connect new ideas with reading, spelling or maths facts your child already knows.

 • Use as many of your child’s senses as possible.
 E.g. Explain and discuss (aural), show them how (visual), then they write (kinaesthetic).

-• Only learn new reading and spelling words or Mathematics facts for a brief period of time (10 minutes), then take a break and learn something else.
+• Only learn new facts for a brief period of time (10 minutes), then take a break and learn something else.

 For example when learning spelling words: